notescs/notescs.github.io/content/posts/0010-count-no-of-substring-with-only-1s.md

 ### Intuition

-We can see that a '0' divides block of '1's.
+We can see that a '0' divides two blocks of '1's.
 For a block of '1' with length `l` has $1 + 2 + 3 + ... + l = l * (l + 1) / 2$ substrings.
 Thus, we only need to
 count the length of each block of 1's and use the above formula.